maybeizen/win-apps-installer/readme.md

 # Windows Software Installer

-A collection of batch scripts to easily install common Windows software using Chocolatey package manager.
+A collection of batch scripts to easily install common Windows software.

 ## Overview